Bettridge History, Family Crest & Coats of Arms

 Bettridge Settlers in United States in the 20th Century

-- Sidney Woodward Bettridge, aged 26, who emigrated to the United States from London, England, in 1911
+- Sidney Woodward Bettridge, aged 26, who immigrated to the United States from London, England, in 1911

-- Annie Bettridge, aged 39, who emigrated to the United States, in 1914
+- Annie Bettridge, aged 39, who immigrated to the United States, in 1914

 - William John Bettridge, aged 18, who landed in America from Ilford, England, in 1918